-Tortilla chips are great all on their own as a snack, but they also make the perfect vehicle for all kinds of dips and salsas.
-Use them as nachos, or turn stale chips into a quick and delicious breakfast.
-The possibilities are endless, which is why tortilla chips are a staple in our house.
+Tortilla chips are great as a snack, but they also make the perfect vehicle for all kinds of dips like spicy pico de gallo, green chile salsa, and Tex-Mex queso.
+Use them for chili cheese nachos, or turn stale chips into quick, delicious migas for breakfast.
+The endless possibilities are why tortilla chips are a staple in our house.
 Once you have had homemade tortilla chips, you will never want to eat store-bought again.

 Key Ingredients and Substitutions